 Figure 8.
-The orange curve shows the limiting rest-frame 5 GHz luminosity for a source to be detected by FIRST at 1.4 GHz, assuming a survey flux density threshold of 1 mJy and radio spectral index $\alpha = 0.6$.
+The orange curve shows the limiting rest-frame 5 GHz luminosity for a source to be detected by FIRST at 1.4 GHz, assuming a survey flux density threshold of 1 mJy and radio spectral index $\alpha=0.6$.
 Radio-detected and radio-loud (radio-quiet) sources are shown with red crosses (blue circles).
-For radio-undetected sources, we plot the luminosity corresponding to $R = L{\rm 5GHz}/L{\rm 4400} = 10$.
+For radio-undetected sources, we plot the luminosity corresponding to $R=L{5\rm GHz}/L{4400}=10$.
 Undetected sources more than 3σ above the curve (cyan triangles) are considered radio-quiet.
 Undetected sources within 3σ of the curve and below (grey triangles) could be either radio-quiet or radio-loud.

-and a total of 389 AGN for which we are unable to determine the radio-loudness.
-The radio-loudness classifications are summarised in Table 1 and illustrated in Fig. 9.
+they were radio-loud.
+However, as Fig. 8 illustrates, there remain 304 AGN below the curve which are too faint for us to determine whether they are either radio-loud or radio-quiet.
+Following this exercise, we determine that our sample contains 68 radio-loud AGN, 239 radio-quiet AGN, and a total of 389 AGN for which we are unable to determine the radio-loudness.
+The radio-loudness classifications are summarized in Table 1 and illustrated in Fig. 9.

-Overall, ~ 10 per cent of our sample with both FIRST and 4400 Å coverage is found to be radio-loud, similar to previous estimates for bright quasars (Kellermann et al. 1989; Miller et al. 1990).
+Overall, $\sim \!
+10$ per cent of our sample with both FIRST and 4400 Å coverage is found to be radio-loud, similar to previous estimates for bright quasars (Kellermann et al. 1989; Miller, Peacock & Mead 1990).
 However, we caution that this radio-loud fraction is a lower limit because of the large number of sources in our sample without any radio-loudness determination.
 We tentatively find differences in the radio-loud fractions of broad-line and narrow-line type 1 AGN.
-Whilst narrow-line AGN make up ≈ 15 per cent of the sample
+Whilst narrow-line AGN make up $\approx \!
+15$ per cent of the sample overall, they constitute only $\approx \!
+9$ per cent of the radio-loud sources.

-Table 1.
-Radio-loudness of the sample

-Subset N Per cent No radio coverage (Outside FIRST footprint) 20 2.8 % of the full sample No 4400 Å coverage 65 9.3 % of the full sample Radio-detected and radio-loud 68 11.1 % of AGN with radio and 4400 Å coverage Radio-detected and radio-quiet 33 5.4 % of AGN with radio and 4400 Å coverage Radio-undetected and radio-quiet 206 33.7 % of AGN with radio and 4400 Å coverage Radio-undetected, undetermined radio-loudness 304 49.8 % of AGN with radio and 4400 Å coverage overall, they constitute only ≈ 9 per cent of the radio-loud sources.
 This is consistent with previous findings that the radio-loud fraction of NLS1s is lower than that of typical broad-line AGN and quasars (Komossa et al. 2006; Zhou et al. 2006; Rakshit et al. 2017).
 Again, selection biases and incomplete data mean it is not possible to draw firm conclusions from our sample.